AHenry95/myFlix-Client/README.md

 This project is in the very early stages of devlopment, and currently includes the following components:

-* MainView - this displays a list of MovieCards from the movie database (currently an in-memory array containing three movies)
+* MainView - this displays a list of MovieCards from using data imported from movie_api
 * MovieCard - These components display the titles of the movies in the databse, and open the MovieView when clicked
-* MovieView - This view displays the movie's title, director, genre, description, a list of actors, and release year.
+* MovieView - This view displays the movie's title, director, genre, description, a list of actors, and release year, as well as a list of MovieCards for similar movies (movies that have the same genre).

 ## Planned Views and Features